The Open Championship 2023: Dates, schedule and how to watch on TV

 Who are the players to watch?

-The tournament favourite and the Champion Golfer of the Year the last time Hoylake hosted the Open.
+The tournament favourite and the Champion Golfer of the Year the last time Hoylake hosted the Open has had the perfect preparation this year after winning the the Scottish Open.

-Despite some painful near-misses and concerns about his wedge play, McIlroy is knocking on the door with seven top tens in his last nine major starts.
+Despite some painful near-misses and concerns about his wedge play, McIlroy is knocking on the door again.

 The Northern Irishman came agonisingly close to ending his major drought at the US Open last month but finished just one shot behind American Whyndham Clark.